NBA Saturday Primetime on Sky Sports

 Boston Celtics @ San Antonio Spurs, Sky Sports Arena, Saturday 10pm

-The Celtics have quickly banished the disappointment of their 2018-19 campaign, winning five of their opening six games.
+The Celtics have quickly banished the disappointment of their 2018-19 campaign, winning six of their opening seven games.

 Equally importantly, Boston's young stars Jayson Tatum and Jaylen Brown - who endured underwhelming seasons last year - have returned to the form they showed in leading the Celtics to the Eastern Conference Finals two years ago.